 Photography Mitchell Sams

-The return of Proenza Schouler and Rodarte might be the biggest stories of the season in New York.
+The return of Proenza Schouler and Rodarte might be the biggest stories of the season for New York Fashion Week.
 Both brands’ adventures in Paris provided fantastic creative highs, and only underscored what New York was missing in their absence.
 Proenza Schouler are what’s best about the stereotype of American fashion, i.e. an unreserved and natural commercial instinct, without, like much of New York fashion, being a little dry and dull.
 And Rodarte almost sit at the opposite end of the scale; exploring the sinister edges of whimsical beauty, and doing so in a very Not New York, very uncommercial manner.

 Tonight Tom Ford kicks things off.
 Last season, back on schedule, back in New York, he moved away from his experiments with see-now buy-now.
 After spending so much time at the forefront of the fashion conversation it can be hard to know what direction to move in.
 He looked a little to his past for autumn/winter 18, with a collection of sexy suits, which were equal parts 80s kitsch and Studio 54 cool (could business-disco be a thing?).

 There are still plenty of big names stretched across NYFW’s eight days; Jeremy Scott is still doing his joyful Jeremy Scott thing, and Marc Jacobs's collection last season was amazing.
 The Row are expanding their cashmere-goth empire into menswear.
 But, except for Raf Simons at Calvin Klein, much of NYFW is not really setting the agenda at the moment.